aglavic/plotpy/README.txt

 ------- 4 - description of scripts -------
+I don't have time to rewrite this list.
+Just try it...

 Commom:
   All sessions (with and without gui) have some common features:
     - the session type can be given as the first parameter